aridoza/foundational-java/java-basics/exception-handling-lesson/README.md

 ```
 > Both `IOException` and `MalformedURLException` are examples of checked exceptions.
 You have to handle them for the program to compile.

-Post Java 8, we can combine our `catch` blocks into something like below.
-It will do exactly the same as above but with fewer lines of code.
+Post-Java 8, we can combine our `catch` blocks into something like what's shown below.
+It will do the exact same thing as above but with fewer lines of code:

 ```
 URL url = null;